-Hamas releases 13 Israeli captives after hours-long delay, Qatar confirms
+Hamas releases 13 Israeli, four Thai captives after hours-long delay

-Four foreigners also freed with swap back on track after mediation by Qatar and Egypt.
+Israel is now expected to release 39 Palestinian prisoners from its jails under the Qatar-mediated truce.

-Hamas has handed over 13 Israeli captives and four foreign nationals to the International Committee of the Red Cross (ICRC) after a delay of several hours as the group claimed that Israel had violated the terms of a truce.
+Hamas has handed over 13 Israeli captives and four Thai nationals to the International Committee of the Red Cross (ICRC) after a delay of seven hours as the group claimed that Israel had violated the terms of a truce.

 The impasse was resolved following mediation by Qatar and Egypt on Saturday, the second day of the pause in hostilities in the Israel-Palestinian conflict.